 Assessing how best to help your child

-We offer two types of help to meet the OT needs of your child:
+We offer two types of service:

 - fine motor skills needed for tasks like tying shoe laces, fastening buttons, using cutlery

 - gross motor skills so they can coordinate their arms or legs to help with sitting or standing.